taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [GPT-Plugins](https://github.com/targed/gpt-plugins) - GPT-Plugins is a GitHub repository that serves as a comprehensive list of plugins, add-ons, and extensions for ChatGPT, as well as other language models that are compatible with the GPT architecture.
  * [web5-chatgpt-plugin](https://github.com/tbd54566975/web5-chatgpt-plugin) - A chatGPT plugin that adds web5 code assistance and knowledge to ChatGPT
  * [chatgpt-plugin](https://github.com/e2b-dev/chatgpt-plugin) - Code interpreter on steroids for ChatGPT.
 Run any language, any terminal process, use filesystem freely.
 All with access to the internet.
+ * [awesome-chatgpt-plugins](https://github.com/highwayoflife/awesome-chatgpt-plugins) - A curated list of all of the ChatGPT plugins available within ChatGPT plus, includes detailed descriptions and usage docs, as well as unofficial sources of plugins
+ * [meeper](https://github.com/pas1ko/meeper) - Meeper 📝 - is your secretary for any in-browser conference.

 |Name|GitHub Stars|Language|License|